kfinch333/cs50_tideman/README.md

 # cs50_tideman
+## In progress
 Tideman from PSET 3 of Harvard's CS50 course
+Write funtions to implement a Tideman election
+Challenging myself to utilize merge sort